Viaplay Group: Viaplay Studios

-History
+History of Viaplay Studios

-In December 2007, Modern Times Group announced that they have sold independent production and distributor Sonet Film to Swedish film and television production and distribution company Svensk Filmindustri.
+In December 2007, Modern Times Group announced that they had sold independent production and distributor Sonet Film to Swedish film and television production and distribution company Svensk Filmindustri.

-In January 2008, Talentum had announced that they sold their Finnish film and television production company Varesvuo Partners along with their subsidiaries Moskito Television, Kaivopuiston Grillifilmi and Angel Films to private equity fund manager, CapMan.
+In January 2008, Talentum announced that they had sold their Finnish film and television production company Varesvuo Partners along with their subsidiaries Moskito Television, Kaivopuiston Grillifilmi, and Angel Films to private equity fund manager CapMan.
 This gave the latter a film and television division.
-Four months later, in May of that same year, CapMan announced that they merged Varesvuo Partners, dba, Moskito Television with Norwegian production company Monster Media AS.
-This created a new Nordic television, film and commercial production company under the name The New Black OY.
+Four months later, in May of that same year, CapMan announced that they had merged Varesvuo Partners, dba, and Moskito Television with Norwegian production company Monster Media AS.
+This created a new Nordic television, film, and commercial production company under the name The New Black OY.

-In September 2009, CapMan announced that they've acquired Swedish scripted and unscripted television production company Baluba and announced that they've merged Finnish independent television production company Moskito Television with Norwegian television production company Monster Media and Danish television producer Gong to form the Scandinavian television production group named Northern Alliance Group.
+In September 2009, CapMan announced that they had acquired Swedish scripted and unscripted television production company Baluba, and that they had merged Finnish independent television production company Moskito Television with Norwegian television production company Monster Media and Danish television producer Gong to form the Scandinavian television production group named Northern Alliance Group.

-In May 2011, Northern Alliance Group had announced that they have brought Swedish drama production company Nice Scripted Entertainment, thus expanding their operations in Sweden.
+In May 2011, Northern Alliance Group announced that they had brought Swedish drama production company Nice Scripted Entertainment, thus expanding their operations in Sweden.

-In June 2011, Northern Alliance Group announced that they have brought Swedish leading independent television production company Titan Television along with the latter's Norwegian television production subsidiary Limelight Film & TV.
+In June 2011, Northern Alliance Group announced that they had brought Swedish leading independent television production company Titan Television, along with the latter's Norwegian television production subsidiary Limelight Film & TV.

-In October 2011, Northern Alliance Group had announced that they were rebranding the company themselves by renaming it to Nordic Independent Creative Entertainment also known as Nice for short in which it was named after their Swedish division Nice Scripted Entertainment.
+In October 2011, Northern Alliance Group announced that they were rebranding their company by renaming it as Nordic Independent Creative Entertainment, also known as Nice, for short, after their Swedish division Nice Scripted Entertainment.

-In June 2012, Nice Entertainment Group had announced that they have brought Norwegian event management and branded entertainment company Playroom AS to expand their Norwegian television production operations and extending the company into live and branded entertainment genre.
+In June 2012, Nice Entertainment Group announced that they had bought Norwegian event management and branded entertainment company Playroom AS to expand their Norwegian television production operations and extend the company into the live and branded entertainment genre.

-Six days later in that same month, Modern Studios announced that they are rebranding themselves as MTG Studios and had brought a majority stake in Central and Eastern European production group Paprika Latino with the founder of Paprika Latino Peter Marschall continuing to be the CEO with the company.
+Six days later, in that same month, Modern Studios announced that they were rebranding themselves as MTG Studios and had bought a majority stake in Central and Eastern European production group Paprika Latino, with the founder of Paprika Latino, Peter Marschall, continuing as the CEO.

-In September 2012, Nice Entertainment announced that they have rebranded and relaunched their Norwegian production company Limelight Film & TV as Rakett Television with former Rubicon TV executive Andreas Hjerto heading the rebranded production company.
+In September 2012, Nice Entertainment announced that they had rebranded and relaunched their Norwegian production company Limelight Film & TV as Rakett Television, with former Rubicon TV executive Andreas Hjerto heading the rebranded production company.

-In May 2013, MTG Studios announced that they have made a bid to acquire British independent distribution company Digital Rights Group (DRG) from Ingenious Media that could give the former a standalone distribution division and their expansion to the British television market.
-A month later in June of that same year MTG Studios announced that they have completed their acquisition of British independent distribution company Digital Rights Group (DRG) from Ingenious Media.
-They also announced that they have acquired a majority stake in Oslo-based Norwegian production company Novemberfilm for an undisclosed amount.
+In May 2013, MTG Studios announced that it had made a bid to acquire British independent distribution company Digital Rights Group (DRG) from Ingenious Media, which would give the former a standalone distribution division and an expansion to the British television market.
+In June of that same year, MTG Studios announced that it had completed its acquisition of British independent distribution company Digital Rights Group (DRG) from Ingenious Media.
+MTG also announced that they had acquired a majority stake in the Oslo-based Norwegian production company Novemberfilm for an undisclosed amount.